DigiScore/digiscore.github.io/pages/Impact_case_study_JoyInst.md

 digital score was embedded with a learning game, and a low-cost digital instrument interface that break barriers of accessibility to music education and making, while building bridges towards inclusive music-making and learning.

+---
+**FULL LONGITUDINAL STUDY REPORT 2026**

+Over 2025 and into 2026, Kelvin Macharia was a research fellow for DigiScore.
+He repeated hi work at SA JoyTown school and led a longitudinal study on the impact of JoyInst on students.

+The longitudinal study confirms that JoyInst dramatically reshapes the learning experience of Kenyan students with disabilities.
+By translating physical constraints into joystick‑driven controls, the device enables autonomous music making, reducing reliance on the teacher and allowing learners to meet goals previously out of reach – for example, a student with only one functional hand can now play a recorder, and another without hands can drum.
+Quantitatively, engagement rose from 3.30 to 4.86 (a 31.8 % gain), confidence from 3.50 to 4.77, and social interaction averaged 4.35, indicating a collaborative, inclusive classroom.
+Four of six participants improved practical skills by 15‑30 % in pitch, tonal control and sight‑reading, aligning with the competency‑based curriculum’s focus on demonstrable outcomes.

+Beyond music, students reported heightened motivation, enjoyment and transfer of perseverance to subjects such as mathematics and physics, illustrating the broader psychosocial impact.
+They envision long‑term uses—self‑assessment, composition, professional performance—underscoring a growing sense of agency and entrepreneurial potential.
+These findings highlight JoyInst as a catalyst for student empowerment, skill development and inclusive pedagogy, provided that teacher training, infrastructure and policy support accompany its scaling.

+DOWNLOAD THE FULL REPORT HERE [SA JoyTown Longitudinal Report](/assets/docs/JOYINST_FULL_LONGITUDINAL_STUDY.pdf)

+---

 ## **The Issue**